jordan-limwell/data-warehouse-sql-server/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+🙏 Credits
+This project was inspired and built with Data With Baraa’s concept.
+Huge thanks to Baraa for the clear guidance and practical walkthrough.
+This is his youtube channel: https://www.youtube.com/@DataWithBaraa